Regular colored graphs of positive degree: Introduction

 \subsubsection{Context.}

-In this article a \emph{colored graph} is a connected bipartite graph such that each edge has a color in $\{0,1,\dots, D\}$ and each vertex is incident to exactly one edge of each color.
+In this article a \emph{colored graph} is a rooted connected bipartite graph such that each edge has a color in $\{0,1,\dots, D\}$ and each vertex is incident to exactly one edge of each color.
 Colored graphs appear naturally in the crystallization theory of manifolds \cite{Lins} and in colored tensor models \cite{color} (or colored group field theory).
 They are dual to colored triangulations of piecewise linear orientable $(D+1)$-dimensional pseudo-manifolds \cite{FG,lost}.
 Although not all $(D+1)$-triangulations can be properly colored, colored graphs are fundamental because any orientable topological manifold in any dimension admits a colored triangulation \cite{pezzana} and any triangulation in any dimension can be transformed into a colored triangulation by a barycentric subdivision.

-To each colored graph is associated a natural invariant, its {\it degree} \cite{1overN}, which for $D=2$ corresponds to the genus of the dual (2-dimensional) triangulation.
-Unlike the genus however, the degree is not a topological invariant of the associated pseudo-manifold for $D\geq3$.
+To each colored graph is associated an invariant, its {\it degree} \cite{1overN}, which is a non negative integer.
+For $D=2$ the degree reduces to the genus of the dual (2-dimensional) triangulation.
+Unlike the genus however, the degree is not a topological invariant of the dual pseudo-manifold for $D\geq3$.
 Be that as it may, classifying graphs in terms of the degree offers a first rough classification of triangulations of pseudo-manifolds in any dimension.
 It also plays a distinctive role in tensor models, where this classification allows access to subsequent orders in their $1/N$ expansion, as this expansion is indexed by the degree (exactly like the $1/N$ expansion of matrix models is indexed by the genus).